This post may contain affiliate links. See my affiliate disclosure policy.

 What Makes this Potato Salad Vegan?

 • I love recipes where I can easily sub in what I have on hand, and this potato salad is just such a recipe.
-If radishes aren’t your thing, then swap them with diced cucumbers or corn to keep in a bit of fresh crunch.
+If radishes aren’t your thing, swap with diced cucumbers or corn to keep in a bit of fresh crunch.

-• If you really want the feel of a traditional potato salad, then swap in a vegan mayonnaise.
-These tend to be more processed, yet can give you the feel of enjoying your family’s fav old recipe and that extra creaminess.
+• If you really want the feel of a traditional potato salad, then add in 1/2 cup vegan mayonnaise.
+This adds extra creaminess and binds everything together.

 • While I love using Claussen pickles for this recipe, I bet a lot of you have great local options you might prefer.
 I’m a true pickle lover, so tell me your fav kind and I’ll give it a try.
 For a less vinegary taste, try sweet pickles.